Toxic Tort Lawyer Careers

 Pharmaceutical cases are often class action lawsuits brought against drug manufacturers, distributors and the prescribing physicians.
 Exposure to mold, toxic construction materials and pesticides in the home can become toxic tort cases as well.
 In addition, exposure to environmental toxins in the air or water has recently brought forth numerous new cases.

 Toxic tort lawyers must have received a bachelor’s degree, attended law school and obtained a Juris Doctor.
-In order to practice law in the state of their choice, they must pass the bar exam.
+In order to practice law in the state of their choice, they types of lawyers must pass the bar exam.
 During the average three years spent at law school, it is advisable to pursue internships and other opportunities giving them exposure to the field of toxic law.

 Specific courses should also be taken in law school such as environmental and toxic law, covering toxic contamination of water, air, and the earth as well as toxic substances marketed for human use.
 In addition, investigations of theories of liability, causation and injury issues, defenses, and other issues relevant to toxic exposure.